-- Margins to allow for uncertainty in total system peak load and transient conditions. - 20% spare for future increases in load.
-Additional spaces, spare switchboard and distribution panel feeders and capacity shall be provided accordingly.
+- Margins to allow for uncertainty in total system peak load and transient conditions. - 20% spare capacity for future increases in load, including allowance for space in switchboards, distribution panels and cable trays.

 The above allowances are subject to EirGrid review.
 Full electrical load lists with classification of normal, essential and emergency loads shall be submitted to EirGrid for review.